Stuart Whitman: 1962–1969: Hollywood leading man

-1970 to 1987: Subsequent projects
+1970–1987: Subsequent projects

 In 1967, Whitman admitted, "I'm the type who must work constantly."
 In the early 1970s, he worked increasingly in Europe.
 "I left Hollywood because it was getting to be a mad mess!" he said.
 "There are only about two really good scripts going around and they always go to the industry's two top stars.
 I thought that in Europe, something better might come my way—and it did!
 I've made mistakes in the past, but I kept bouncing back.
 I always thought that an actor is destined to act, but I now realize that if you do one role well, you get stuck with it!"

 On September 25, 1970, Whitman was seen in the Bracken's World episode "Murder Off-Camera".
 Also that year, Whitman appeared in the films The Last Escape and The Invincible Six.
 He was also in an episode of The F.B.I., and appeared in several more.

 On October 26, 1971, Whitman acted in Captain Apache, The City Beneath the Sea, and the television film Revenge!

 On January 12, 1972, "Lindemann's Catch", an episode of Rod Serling's Night Gallery, aired, written by Rod Serling and directed by Jeff Corey.
 The story is about a cold hearted sea captain (Whitman) who captures a mermaid.

 In July, Whitman acted in William F. Claxton's newly released horror film Night of the Lepus.
 In it, Whitman and Janet Leigh play a couple of zoologists who are looking for ways to reduce the rabbit population that has infested a nearby ranch.
 They test a serum on some rabbit specimens that would cause them birth defects, and hence reduce the population.
 One of them escapes, and soon after the area is infested and under attack by giant rabbits.
 The production was troubled and the film was critically lambasted upon release.
 Whitman said that he ended up with the role because at the time he was working with Lee Remick on a film called The Candy Man, which was cancelled.
 When he requested his salary and was turned down, he was told he would be compensated only if he took the lead in Night of the Lepus, the screenplay of which he found to be ridiculous right from the start.
 He went on to say that the film damaged his reputation and wasn't bankable.
 Despite its poor reputation, the film developed a cult status, but was retrospectively described by critics as ridiculous and unintentionally funny.